Gardening Terminology: Strange Gardening & Botanical Words That Are Important For Gardeners

 Ericaceous refers to lime hating plants that therefore require an Acid Soil or compost.
 Hence we have ericaceous composts that have been designed for them.

-Ericaceous plants include blueberries, heathers azalea, and rhododendron
+Plants in the ericaceous category include blueberries, heathers azalea, and rhododendron

 Ericaceous Composts are designed with a high pH to grow ericaceous plants.
 Eg. camellias, azaleas, rhododendrons etc. This is particularly useful when growing in pots, planters and boxes and to a lesser extent in beds and borders.
 In the later care must be taken to ensure that the pH changes with rainwater incursion.